 As you can see, hospitality businesses can leverage multiple frameworks to achieve their data privacy, cybersecurity and quality assurance compliance objectives.

 But regardless of the compliance framework, the business will have to track risk assessments, perform gap analyses and conduct remediation efforts.
 This can quickly get too cumbersome to manage manually.

-That’s where ZenGRC can help with automation, reporting features and guidance to empower hospitality organizations to:
+That’s where the RiskOptics ROAR Platform can help with automation, reporting features and guidance to empower hospitality organizations to:

 - Encrypt all payment card data

-- Map all sensitive data to the systems and processes that access it to ensure you know where your vulnerabilities are and fortify them
+- Map all sensitive data to the systems, processes, and people who access it to ensure you know where your vulnerabilities are and fortify them

 - Limit access to sensitive information to only those who must have it to do their jobs